FabianKer/ghostinspector-prometheus-exporter/README.md

 # Ghostinspector Prometheus Exporter

+This application acts as an interface for the online frontend testing service [ghostinspector](https://ghostinspector.com/) and the metric collection application [prometheus](https://prometheus.io/).
+Since prometheus requires a specific interface to scrape data off a system, third party applications specifically need to support the connection to prometheus.
+While ghostinspector offers a wide variety of integrations for third party software, at the time of writing this, they do not yet support prometheus.
+So this exporter acts as a mediator between the two systems, where ghostinspectors sends test data via webhook and api to this exporter, which then converts it into a by prometheus readable format.

 ## Setting up
 In order to setup this exporter, you start by filling out the ```settings.json``` file, which should like this:
 ```